If you haven't read the earlier sections,

 you may like to read them first:

 In the scientific mainstream, exclusive spirituality as ontology plays hardly a role.
-The very possibility of an entirely pure consciousness has been denied, for example, by Steven Katz (1978) who claims that all mental phenomena are socially determined, and, strangely enough, by Carl G. Jung (1958), who holds that a state without a clearly distinguished subject and object is inherently unconscious.8 The possibility of this state has been defended vigorously, and I think rather effectively, by Robert Forman (1990) who bases himself largely on Indian sources.
-In Indian philosophy it has many protagonists and can well be called mainstream.9
+During the second half of the twentieth century, the very possibility of an entirely pure consciousness was commonly denied, for example, by Steven Katz (1978) who claimed that all mental phenomena were socially determined, and, strangely enough, by Carl G. Jung (1958), who held that a state without a clearly distinguished subject and object was inherently unconscious.8 By the end of the century, the possibility of this state was defended effectively by Robert Forman (1990) who based himself largely on Indian sources.
+And at present, its possibility is more routinely accepted, but the interest in it even amongst those who "do yoga" is negligeable.
+In Indian philosophy it has many protagonists and can well be called mainstream, if not foundational..9

 When one sits on the beach and watches the sea stretch out in front of oneself, one can feel extremely tiny, but also extremely vast.
 When one's sense of a separated-out ego vanishes, the difference between these two states also disappears and they merge into one.